6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 A realtor’s strategies for making your offers more appealing to sellers might include:

-- Advising you on a closing date that might be more convenient for the seller
+- Choosing a specific closing date that might be more convenient for the seller

 Do you have a network of local professionals?

-Working with a buyer’s agent who has connections with these professionals can make your transaction faster and easier.
+Working with a buyer’s agent who has connections with these professionals can save you a lot of time and headaches.

-For instance, if you’re buying a home that needs an inspection before closing, your agent might be able to connect you with a local inspector who they’ve worked with in the past.
+For instance, if you’re buying a home that needs an inspection before closing, your agent might be able to connect you with a local inspector they’ve worked with.

-On the flip side, the agent’s connections might not necessarily be the most affordable given their relationship with the agent.
+On the flip side, the agent’s connections might not necessarily be the most affordable (or trustworthy).
+A connection doesn’t guarantee that the professional will do a good job or have your best interests at heart.

-Comparison shop if you have time, but lean on the agent’s network when you’re on a tight deadline and need to get the deal done without a hitch.
+Comparison shop if you have time, but lean on the agent’s network when you’re on a tight deadline and need to get the deal done.

 How do you ask a realtor to represent you?